 Doctor Dispensing Is Mainstream

 Doctor dispensing is as old as medicine itself, and it has been the norm in America since before the Revolution.
-As one Boston doctor observed in 1722, “all our Practitioners dispense their own medications.”
+As one Boston doctor observed in 1722, “all our Practitioners dispense their own medicines.”
 Still today, a majority of American doctors report dispensing medication in their daily practices.

 It’s easy to see why.
 Up to 30% of all prescriptions in this country go unfilled due to factors like cost and inconvenience, resulting in future complications for patients and billions of dollars annually in avoidable medical expenses for the broader health care system.
 Dispensing offers doctors a way to help alleviate these problems by providing patients with immediate access to the medications they need—often at a fraction of the price offered by nearby pharmacies.